The Montessori method

 From the moment the child is born, we think it imperative to orchestrate the child’s life.
 We plan things to the minutest detail.
 We have the best intentions, to ensure the safety of the child.
 Even so, we might be doing some harm in the process as well.
 This is because our plans are centred around our adult lives, our schedules, and our priorities.

-Montessori propounds that we need to step back and let go from as early as possible to allow children to express themselves freely.
+Montessori propounds that we need to step back and let go as early as possible to allow children to express themselves freely.
 Apply this in small doses, there is a lot to learn.

 They must express the characteristics not of a mere species, but of an individual soul.The Secret of Childhood, Maria Montessori, p24, Orient Blackswan Pvt.
 Ltd., New Delhi, 2009 Edn.